-Examination candidates are responsible for immediately notifying the exam supervisor of any computer problems, noise disturbance or other distractions that affect their ability to take the exam.
-Failure to do that will not usually be accepted as mitigating circumstances after the exam.
+Examination candidates are responsible for immediately notifying the online proctor of any computer problems, noise disturbance or other distractions that may affect their ability to take the exam.
+Failure to do so, may not be accepted as mitigating circumstances after the exam.

-If the issue is not resolved at the exam center and the candidate believes it will affect the outcome of their exam, the candidate must notify the exam supervisor prior to leaving the exam center and request an issue report to be filed.
+If the issue is not resolved by the online proctor and the candidate believes it will affect the outcome of their exam, the candidate must notify the online proctor before logout out of the examination application and must request an issue report to be filed.